-Other great activities during the summer include paddleboarding, mountain biking, hiking, and kayaking, giving you the chance to cover a lot of coastline and ground.
-You can expect temperatures around 70-76 °F (21-24 °C) with water temperatures around 76 °F (24 °C)—pleasant enough to swim and enjoy the marine life.
-The dry season on the Galapágos Islands starts in June, although it is also the beginning of the Garúa season, which means less water clarity and cloudier skies, with some mist during the day.
+Other great activities during the summer include paddleboarding, mountain biking, hiking, and kayaking, giving you a chance to cover a lot of coastline and ground.
+You can expect temperatures around 70-76°F (21-24°C) with water temperatures around 76°F (24°C)—pleasant enough to swim and enjoy the marine life.
+The dry season on the Galápagos Islands starts in June, although it is also the beginning of the Garúa season, which means less water clarity and cloudier skies, with some mist during the day.

 The summer is the busiest time across the islands, and it is wise to book your trip well in advance.
-There is a higher demand for boat tours, so make sure to book these well beforehand as well.
-Birdwatching is one of the summer's highlights with friendly blue-footed boobies doing their rituals.
+There is a higher demand for boat tours, so book these well beforehand.
+Bird-watching is one of the summer's highlights, with friendly blue-footed boobies doing their rituals.

 The lava lizards begin their courtship in July, and you can see them in abundance on all islands except for Genovesa, Darwin, and Wolf Island.
-Santa Cruz Island will let you witness a large number of giant tortoises, while baby sea lions will charm you on San Cristobal Island.
+Isla Santa Cruz will let you witness a large number of giant tortoises, while baby sea lions will charm you on Isla San Cristobal.

 Fall (September through November) - Fur Seal and Sea Lion Season

 Each fall month brings something exciting.
-In September, the Galapágos penguin is more active than usual, and October is the prime time to catch beautiful sunrises and dramatic sunsets.
-November is the month when the fur seal and sea lion pups begin to enter the waters for the first time.
-You will most likely see them as you swim and snorkel in the seas surrounding the Galapágos.
+In September, the Galápagos penguin is more active than usual, and October is the prime time to catch beautiful sunrises and dramatic sunsets.
+November is when the fur seal and sea lion pups begin to enter the waters for the first time.
+You will likely see them as you swim and snorkel in the seas surrounding the Galápagos.
 They are playful and curious about humans, which makes the whole experience even more fun.

-Fall is an ideal time to enjoy birdwatching since seabirds are quite active in October.
-Some of the most commonly seen species include blue-and red-footed boobies, penguins, greater flamingos, frigate birds, and flightless cormorants.
+Fall is an ideal time to enjoy bird-watching since seabirds are active in October.
+The most commonly seen species include blue-and red-footed boobies, penguins, greater flamingoes, frigate birds, and flightless cormorants.
 Also, make sure to hike to Pinnacle Rock on Bartolomé Island to enjoy fantastic sea views.
-Galapágos green sea turtles are particularly active during this time, and can be seen while snorkeling offshore, and sometimes on the beaches as well.
+Galápagos green sea turtles are particularly active during this time and can be seen while snorkeling offshore and sometimes on the beaches as well.

 Snorkeling and swimming are particularly nice in the fall because of the weather, active marine life, and the cold Humboldt Current moving away from the islands.
-Head to Fernandina Island to swim among penguins, marine iguanas, and spot some dolphins.
-Visit the Devil's Crown—a volcanic crater almost completely submerged in the ocean — and head to Sullivan Bay on the coast of Santiago Island.
+Head to Isla Fernandina to swim among penguins, marine iguanas and spot some dolphins.
+Visit the Devil's Crown—a volcanic crater almost completely submerged in the ocean—and head to Sullivan Bay on the coast of Isla Santiago.